Jonathan Pollard: Investigation

-The U.S. government began preparing a multi-count criminal indictment against Pollard, which included drug offences and tax fraud along with espionage.
+The US government began preparing a multi-count criminal indictment against Pollard, which included drug offences and tax fraud along with espionage.
 The government alleged that Pollard used classified documents to unsuccessfully broker an arms deal with the governments of South Africa, Argentina, and Taiwan.
 FBI investigators also determined that Pollard met with three Pakistanis and an Iranian foreigner in an attempt to broker arms in 1985.
 Pollard eventually cooperated with investigators in exchange for a plea agreement for leniency for himself and his wife.

 Sella was eventually indicted on three counts of espionage by a United States court.
 Israel refused to allow Sella to be interviewed unless he was granted immunity.
 The United States refused because of Israel's previous failure to cooperate as promised.
 Israel refused to extradite Sella, instead giving him command of Tel Nof Airbase.
-The U.S. Congress responded by threatening to cut aid to Israel, at which point Sella voluntarily stepped down to defuse tensions.
+The US Congress responded by threatening to cut aid to Israel, at which point Sella voluntarily stepped down to defuse tensions.

 During the morning of January 20, 2021, the last half-day of Donald Trump's first presidential term, the White House announced that Trump had granted a full pardon to Sella.
 The announcement stated that the State of Israel had requested the pardon and had issued a full and unequivocal apology.
 The announcement also stated that Prime Minister of Israel Benjamin Netanyahu, Israeli ambassador to the United States Ron Dermer, United States ambassador to Israel David Friedman and Miriam Adelson had endorsed Sella's request for clemency.